gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 L3 not used
 LOWER+RAISE not activating L3 ( RAISE+LOWER or LOWER+L4)
-second gaming layer for  numbers and F keys missing ALT + HoldR not used and maks problems
+second gaming layer for  numbers and F keys missing ALT + HoldR not used and makes problems
 L4 + H/M (TD_APUP/TD_ATAB not used)
 L4 Makros not used -> * relocate Modifiers Makros in bottom row L4 Lighting not up to date